Frequently asked questions

 Trust the professional's decision: gradual progression is important, but choosing the optimal material strength is a professional matter.

-If your child's mouth is typically open in a way that you consider "cute" while they are sleeping, this may indicate mouth breathing.
-An open – gaping – mouth can also be observed during the day, while playing intensely, drawing, or watching TV, which may also indicate this.
-In these cases, it is advisable to consult a specialist – an ear, nose, and throat doctor – and have the tonsils checked.
+If your child's mouth is typically open in a way that you consider "cute" when sleeping, this is also a clear sign of mouth breathing.
+In these cases, it is advisable to consult an orthodontist and an ear, nose, and throat specialist to check the size and condition of the tonsils.

 When does trainer treatment end?